-- Write 32 instruction words of data from data RAM "image" into the program Flash write latches. - Program 32 instruction words into program Flash. - Set up NVMCON register for multi-word, program Flash, program, and set WREN hit - b) Write 0x55 to NVMKEY. - c) Write 0xAA to NVMKEY. - d) Set the WR bit.
-This will begin program cycle. - e) CPU will stall for duration of the program cycle. - f) The WR bit is cleared by the hardware when program cycle ends. - Repeat steps 1 through 5 as needed to program desired amount of program Flash memory.

-6.6.2 ERASING A ROW OF PROGRAM MEMORY
+- Write 32 instruction words of data from data RAM "image" into the program Flash write latches. - 5.
+Program 32 instruction words into program Flash. - Setup NVMCON register for multi-word, program Flash, program, and set WREN bit. - b) Write '55' to NVMKEY. - c) Write 'AA' to NVMKEY. - d) Set the WR bit.
+This will begin program cycle. - e) CPU will stall for duration of the program cycle. - f) The WR bit is cleared by the hardware when program cycle ends. - 6.
+Repeat steps 1 through 5 as needed to program desired amount of program Flash memory. - 6.6.2 ERASING A ROW OF PROGRAM MEMORY